 Resilient Connecticut Planning Framework

-During Phase I of the project, the CIRCA team will engage a broad range of stakeholders on the development of a Resilient Connecticut Planning Framework.
-This Framework will guide the plans, projects, and research activities initiated during Phases II and III, and will build on the range of ongoing climate adaptation activities occurring in the state.
+During Phase I of the project, the CIRCA team engaged a broad range of stakeholders on the development of a Resilient Connecticut Planning Framework.
+This Framework will guide the plans, projects, and research activities initiated during Phases II and III and will build on the range of ongoing climate adaptation activities occurring in the state.
 The Framework will connect science-based risk assessment with innovative design strategies and apply them to practical planning practices.
-The RCPF will introduce a variety of applied tools and methodologies intended to influence Connecticut's resilience planning moving forward, focusing on five areas.
+The RCPF will introduce a variety of applied tools and methodologies intended to influence Connecticut's resilience planning moving forward, focusing on five themes.

 Inventory of Previous and Ongoing Resilience Planning in Connecticut